hellmarbecker/plt-airt-2000/README.md

 ## Data transfer

-Kafka VM cluster from: https://github.com/elodina/scala-kafka.git
+1. Kafka VM cluster from: https://github.com/elodina/scala-kafka.git

-Note: if the host is Windows, need to make sure that the files in the vagrant and checks subdirectories have Unix line endings
+    Note: if the host is Windows, need to make sure that the files in the vagrant and checks subdirectories have Unix line endings!

+2. Install Docker based Kafka cluster on a single Linux VM.
+See linux-install-notes.md

 ## Processing